-This form of arthritis usually involves many joints throughout the body at the same time and is caused by a problem with the immune system attacking your own joints, resulting in joint inflammation.
+Rheumatoid arthritis is caused by a problem with the immune system, which mistakes your own body tissue as if it were an outside harmful invader (like a virus or bacteria).
+The immune system attacks your own joints, causing inflammation.
 Arthritis caused by inflammation often results in pain and stiffness after periods of rest or inactivity, particularly in the morning.
 The swelling, redness, and warmth may be present in the affected joints, but other areas in the body can be affected by the inflammation as well, such as the eyes and the lining around the heart.

 With early detection and intervention, RA and other forms of inflammatory arthritis can be treated very effectively.
 The HSS Inflammatory Arthritis Center connects patients quickly and efficiently with a rheumatologist who can evaluate their joint pain and get each patient started on an appropriate course of treatment.
 Hospital for Special Surgery also offers specialized patient education and support programs for RA.

-For further information, explore the rheumatoid arthritis resources and articles below.
+For further information, explore the rheumatoid arthritis content and treating physicians below.